 Written by Nicola Gater

-Most of us now know that WFH means Work from Home – but increasingly, employers are also having to consider the implications of WFA – Work From Abroad.
-As many employers now recognise that remote working can suit their businesses, they may be receiving requests from staff to work remotely from abroad, or when recruiting, they may be considering candidates who live abroad.
+Most of us now know that WFH means Work from Home.
+But increasingly, employers are also having to consider the implications of WFA – Working From Home Abroad.
+As many employers now recognise that remote working can suit their businesses, they may be receiving requests from staff asking can I work from home abroad.
+Or when recruiting, they may be considering candidates who live abroad.
 This can present challenges if your business does not have a presence in the foreign location or is not used to having people working there.

 Here are some of the things to consider: